-The move of Jon Lansdale’s Crazy Cat Bakers from Highland Village two years ago and the addition of chef Gary Hawkins took it from 643 square feet to 2,500.
+The move of Jon Lansdale’s Crazy Cat Bakers from Highland Village and the addition of chef Gary Hawkins took it from 643 square feet to 2,500.
 Charm and character intact, the cafe’s found a busy niche without, for the most part, a lick of advertising.
 But with — as sort of suits the name — plenty of from-scratch commitment.

 “We had built a very loyal following of customers who had seen how hard we had worked and wanted us to succeed,” Lansdale says.
 Hawkins, formerly at Sophia’s and then 1908 Provisions at the Fairview Inn, came on board as a partner, bringing “just a wealth of knowledge about formal cooking that I learned from watching TV,” he adds with a chuckle.

 The restaurant offers dinner Wednesday through Saturday nights.
 Crazy Cat is BYOB (if you forget, Briarwood Wine and Spirits is around the corner); a liquor license remains on the to-do list.
 And, starting in August 2022, Saturday & Sunday brunch have been aded.

 “It’s been a good [time],” says Hawkins, with a brisk lunch and dinner gaining momentum on weekends.
 “We’ve been really happy here.”
 “It is the neighborhood spot.
 It’s amazing to watch people, on a busy Friday or Saturday night, working the room like a politician because they know everybody!”

 “What we’re going for is the quintessential neighborhood restaurant/hangout,” Lansdale says of Crazy Cat’s appeal.